Barycentric Interpolation Based on Equilibrium Potential: Algorithms of the interpolation

-Algorithm \ref{alg:A} summarizes the above process, while Algorithm \ref{alg:B} outlines the procedure for obtaining the corresponding discrete points from the density function.
-It is worth noting that when $E$ is a union of simply connected regions, we tend to divide the boundary of $E$ into multiple parts and use \texttt{den2pts} separately for each part, where the ratio of the number of the points in each part approximates the ratio of the integrals of the density function $\hat{w}$ over these parts.
+It is worth noting that when $E$ is a union of simply connected regions, we tend to divide the boundary of $E$ into multiple parts, where the ratio of the number of points in each part approximates the ratio of the integrals of the density function $\hat{w}$.

-Figure \ref{fig:poly} displays several examples of the polynomial interpolation discussed above in an L-shaped region.
-The six vertices of this L-shaped region are $\exp(-i\pi/4)[0,1,1+0.5i,0.5+0.5i,0.5+1i,1i]$.
-The interpolated functions are $f(z)=\sqrt{z+0.2}$ with a branch singularity at $-0.2$, $f(z)=1/(z^2+0.04)$ with isolated singularities at $\pm 0.2i$, and $f(z)=1/(z-1)$ with an isolated singularity at $1$.
-The left of Figure \ref{fig:poly} shows the singularities of the interpolated functions and the contours of the discrete potential $U$ generated by the nodes when $n=300$.
-The discrete potential $U$ has a value of about $0.1937$ at $-0.2$ (red+), $0.3868$ at $\pm 0.2i$ (blue+), and $0.5002$ at $1$ (black+).
-The right of Figure \ref{fig:poly} shows the convergence rates of the polynomial interpolation of these functions, which are consistent with their theoretical convergence rates.